 A sustainable supply chain from farmer to customer

-Sustainability means moving towards a circular model where clothing is designed with it's next life in mind – clothing that is also made with fewer, safer chemicals, renewable energy, clean water, and safe and dignified working conditions.
+Sustainability means moving towards a circular model where clothing is designed with it's next use in mind – clothing that is also made with fewer, safer chemicals, renewable energy, clean water, and safe and dignified working conditions.

 To normalise sustainable behaviour, we believe in building capacity across our supply chain - from the farmer’s field to the factory floor.
 We see compliance as the starting point but not the ultimate goal: we must collaborate with our suppliers and their factories to create change.
 We’re also making steps towards our goal of circular fashion – where we create endless flows of materials and clothing in a fair and restorative manner.
-We are focusing on how to design sustainability considerations in from the start – rethinking how we design products with their next life in mind.
+We are focusing on how to design sustainability considerations in from the start – rethinking how we design products with their next use in mind.
 This means carefully selecting materials and chemicals that are safer from the beginning and by working with our suppliers’ factories to ensure that working conditions are safe and fair.
 We’re also seeking to expand the ‘end of use’ solutions we offer our customers.

-Zero discharge of hazardous chemicals
+discharge of hazardous chemicals.

-30% reduction of water use in the production of our raw materials
+30% reduction of water use in the production of our raw materials (from 2015 baseline).*

-Zero waste to landfill in our retail operations
+Zero waste to landfill in our retail operations chain.

 Making transparency the norm